-Investigator's Global Assessment (IGA) at 6 and 12 weeks, adjusted for baseline variables Use of oral acne medication Participant satisfaction with study treatment (asked prior to unblinding) To assess the cost-effectiveness of adding spironolactone to standard topical therapy for the management of moderate or severe acne in women.
-Health-related quality of life using EQ-5D-5L at 6, 12, 24 and 52 weeks Comparison of Quality-Adjusted Life Years (QALYs) between arms, derived using the EQ-5D-5L and linear interpolation, adjusted for baseline variables Comparison of cost, based on resource use data collected at the individual participant level at 6, 12, 24 and 52 weeks, including use of other oral treatments for acne during follow-up 3.
-To assess the safety of adding spironolactone to standard topical treatment, compared with placebo and standard topical treatment, for moderate or severe persistent facial acne in adult women.
+Investigator's Global Assessment (IGA) at 6 and 12 weeks, adjusted for baseline variables Use of oral acne medication Participant satisfaction with study treatment (asked prior to unblinding) 2.
+To assess the cost-effectiveness of adding spironolactone to standard topical therapy for the management of moderate or severe acne in women.
+Health-related quality of life using EQ-5D-5L at 6, 12, 24 and up to 52 weeks Comparison of Quality-Adjusted Life Years (QALYs) between arms, derived using the EQ-5D-5L and linear interpolation, adjusted for baseline variables Comparison of cost, based on resource use data collected at the individual participant level at 6, 12, and 24, including use of other oral treatments for acne during follow-up up to 52 weeks To use descriptive statistics to describe costs and utility at up to 52 weeks.
+3. To assess the safety of adding spironolactone to standard topical treatment, compared with placebo and standard topical treatment, for moderate or severe persistent facial acne in adult women.
 ARs of special interest Serious adverse events